vstinner/misc/cpython/pep-frozendict.rst

   thread and asynchronous task boundaries.
 The immutability makes it easier to reason about threads and asynchronous tasks.

-There are already existing 3rd party ``frozendict`` and ``frozenmap`` available on PyPI, showing that there is a need for immutable mappings.
+There are already multiple existing 3rd party ``frozendict`` and ``frozenmap`` available on PyPI, proving that there is a need for immutable mappings.

 Specification